The Coral Project brings journalists and the communities they serve closer together.

 Andrew Losowsky, Project Lead

 I drink a lot of tea.
 Previously: The Huffington Post, News Corp, John S. Knight Fellow at Stanford University, start ups.
-Currently: Adjunct in the Journalism+Design program at The New School in New York; Co-Director, The Museum On Site.
+Also currently: Adjunct in the Journalism+Design program at The New School in New York.

 Kim Gardner, Project Manager

 I’m passionate about methodologies and tools that create a respectful, productive, and fun environment.
 I’ve been a project manager at Shutterstock and The New York Times, and am currently working on Pigeon.io, which allows you to easily host your own email.